PabloGarciaFernandez/spring-ai-pr-reviewer/README.md

 > certutil -encode github-api-app.private-key.der private-key.base64
 > ```
 >
-> The resulting `private-key.base64` file can then be copied into your environment variable (`PEM`), include the headers, it will be removed in the code.
+> The resulting `private-key.base64` file can then be copied into your environment variable (`PEM`), for the env
+> variable do not include the headers and fix the certificate into a single line.

 ## 🌍 Notes on Model Providers